 - Her diabetes was not simply the result of consuming excess simple carbohydrates and sugars.
 A comprehensive analysis showed SNPs in many pathways, including glucose regulation and insulin response, that impacted her diabetes and also needed to be addressed.

 - VM2525 Complete Nutrigenomic supplement was used to fill the gaps between her micronutrient needs and her intake through her diet, as well as provide additional support for her gene SNPs in key pathways of glucose and insulin regulation, inflammation, and oxidative stress.

 Clara’s Ultimate Wellness genomic test results proved to be invaluable, providing key insights as to how her DNA plays a role in her weight and her health.
 For optimal outcomes, genomic testing must be used as part of a comprehensive health model.
 Integrating her Ultimate Wellness genomic test results into a our GENESIS Matrix whole-person approach, we prioritized action steps for achieving her health goals, .
 She was relieved to have answers, and soon another type of weight started to lift – that of feeling guilty she was not “strong” enough to do this on her own.

 She successfully lost 22 pounds the first month, then continued a sustained weight loss of 2-4 pounds per month to reach her goal; once achieved, she was able to maintain her weight for over a year.
 She experienced resolution of her underlying diabetes and overall a much improved sense of well-being.

 Best of all, Clara has a blueprint personalized to her unique makeup, and she now understands what she needs to do over the long term for her optimal health.

-The Weight Management and Ultimate Wellness Genomic Test Panels evaluate the complex interplay of genes, diet and environment that can guide a personalized approach to healthy weight.
+Ultimate Wellness Genomic Test evaluates the complex interplay of genes, diet and environment that can guide a personalized approach to healthy weight.